How to Cook Spaghetti Squash (Instant Pot, Slow Cooker, Oven, or Microwave)

 - Scrape out seeds.
 An ice cream scoop works great for this!

-Note: If you’re going to serve the squash strands inside the squash, like a squash “bowl”, slice the stem off as well so the squash will sit upright.
+If you’re going to serve something inside of the spaghetti squash, like spaghetti squash bowls, slice the stem off the halved squash as well so that they can easily sit upright on a plate (see photos below).

 Spaghetti Squash in the Instant Pot

-To cook a (3 lb) spaghetti squash in the pressure cooker / Instant Pot:
+To cook a (3 pound) spaghetti squash in the pressure cooker / Instant Pot:

 - Slice spaghetti squash in half and remove seeds (as noted above).